codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a group of killer whales playing instruments?
-An Orca-stra.
+If you walk into a forest and cut down a tree, but the tree doesn't understand why you cut it down, do you think it's stumped?

 ## Daily Trivia

-Which RAID array type is associated with data mirroring?
+Approximately how many Apple I personal computers were created?
- 1. RAID 5
+ 1. 200
- 2. RAID 0
+ 2. 1000
- 3. RAID 10
+ 3. 500
- 4. RAID 1
+ 4. 100

 <details>
   <summary>Answer</summary>
-  RAID 1
+  200
 </details>